The "green" revolution?

 But there was nothing green about the Green Revolution.
 Pesticides were introduced barely a year after independence, accompanied by heavy farm machinery, GMOs and other chemical fertilizers.
 Today, the damage is many: infertile, even desertified soils, contaminated water tables, deforestation, significant loss of biodiversity...

-And it's the snake that bites its own tail: the green revolution, which once saved the Indian population from famine, could now plunge them back into it.
+And it's the snake biting its own tail: the green revolution, which once saved the Indian population from famine, could now plunge it back into it.
 Farming is becoming increasingly difficult, due to the unpredictable climate, shrinking arable land, lack of pollinators, water scarcity, increased risk of landslides due to poor soil quality...
 Farmers are plunged into such a precarious situation that India is experiencing a wave of suicides among them, which is no longer a wave, since it has been going on since the 1990s.

 Today, a new hope is emerging, in the form of a new revolution, this time a truly green one: that of organic farming.
 Although farmers who have opted for organic farming are still largely in the minority, they are determined to change things.
 For example, the state of Sikkim, bordering Bhutan, Nepal and China, has decided to make no concessions.
 Since 2015, it has been 100% organic!
 The use of chemical inputs is now punishable by prison and a heavy fine.